SANGERA2/mpdcron-sleep-enabler/README.md

 # mpdcron-sleep-enabler
 This uses the amazing mpdcron application to monitor a Music Player Daemon (MPD) installation and automatically enable sleep mode on play on a linux machine.
 I've used it on a Raspberry Pi 3 Debian buster image, but it may run on other linux systems too.
+I've had it running for quite a few days and it works seamlessly.

 **Most of these installation instructions were written from memory, so please let me know if there are any mistakes.
 I don't take any responsibility for any damage you do to anything from following my instructions.
 Everything is pretty clearly documented inside the files and in here, with lots of print/echo statements and it's always a good idea to look instead any script files before downloading and running them!**